 We understand the importance of protecting children's privacy.
 Our Website and services are not designed for, or intentionally targeted at, children.
 It is not our policy to intentionally process information about children.

 Use of personal information to provide services to our clients

 We will use your personal data to provide you or our client with services.
 As part of this, we may use your personal data in the course of correspondence relating to the services.
-Such correspondence may be with you, our client, other members of the Deloitte Network, our service providers or competent authorities.
+Such correspondence may be with you, our client and any third parties they appoint to work with us to provide the services, other members of the Deloitte Network, our service providers or competent authorities.
 We may also use your personal data to conduct due diligence checks relating to the services.